-Nigeria has fared in the funding of Family Planning.
-The current financing gap as at December 2019 stands at US\$3,170,000, while \$142.2 million for 2018 as reflected in the Family Planning costed Implementation Plan and \$2,360,655.70 in 2017.
-The National Reproductive Health Working Group convenes meetings quarterly to review funding gap and suggest critical areas on how to address it including domestic resource mobilization.
+The current financing gap as of December 2019 stands at US\$3,170,000..
+The National Reproductive Health Working Group convenes quarterly to review the funding gap and discuss ways to address it including domestic resource mobilization.
+While partners such AHBN and CHR enhance the capacity of CSOs and media to develop key advocacy messages to address funding gaps at National level.